Flexberry/flexberry.github.io/pages/products/flexberry-designer/about/fd_landing_page.en.md

 ### Design in Flexberry Designer

 Design using tools Flexberry Designer implies the principle of Model-First, when all changes to the model are made in Flexberry Designer, and code changes are performed during the generation.
-Also implemented [a mechanism that allows programmers to write code that when regeneration is not lost](fd_code-generation.html) the so-called `[brackets programmer](fo_programmer-brackets.html)`.
+Also implemented [a mechanism that allows programmers to write code that when regeneration is not lost](fd_code-generation.html), so-called, «[brackets programmer](fo_programmer-brackets.html)».
 The Toolkit design allows you to easily amend the model to any member of the development team without fear to break something.

 The key concepts of object structure for systems developed in Flexberry Designer presented in [this article](fd_key-concepts.html).